FudaWiki/fudawiki-files/hanafuda/hwatu.md

 ![hwatu_november_kasu_2.png](/suryongfiles/hwatu_november_kasu_2.png =80x)

-Typically in Hwatu, the colored Paulownia Chaff is red.
+Typically in *Hwatu*, the colored Paulownia Chaff is red.

 In Japanese hanafuda, the typical color is yellow, but there do exist decks that have a red Paulownia Chaff.
 The Nihon Karuta deck in particular has a pink Paulownia Chaff.

 ## Design Changes from Japanese Hanafuda
-While attempts to popularize a radical change in design of Hwatu during the 1950's were unsuccessful, some changes actually made its way to the design of Hwatu as it is known today.
+While attempts to popularize a radical change in design of *Hwatu* during the 1950's were unsuccessful, some changes actually made its way to the design of *Hwatu* as it is known today.

 ### Korean writings on the Ribbons
-All poetry ribbons and blue ribbons of a Hwatu deck have Korean writing on them, which indicate their color (and the name of the Yaku that they form).
+All poetry ribbons and blue ribbons of a *Hwatu* deck have Korean writing on them, which indicate their color (and the name of the Yaku that they form).
 Other red ribbons have no writing on them.

 ![hwatu_january_tanzaku.png](/suryongfiles/hwatu_january_tanzaku.png =80x)![hwatu_february_tanzaku.png](/suryongfiles/hwatu_february_tanzaku.png =80x)![hwatu_march_tanzaku.png](/suryongfiles/hwatu_march_tanzaku.png =80x)
-The **poetry ribbons** have **"Hongdan"** [홍단, 'red ribbons'] written on them.
+The **poetry ribbons** have **"*Hongdan*"** [홍단, 'red ribbons'] written on them.

 ![hwatu_june_tanzaku.png](/suryongfiles/hwatu_june_tanzaku.png =80x)![hwatu_september_tanzaku.png](/suryongfiles/hwatu_september_tanzaku.png =80x)![hwatu_october_tanzaku.png](/suryongfiles/hwatu_october_tanzaku.png =80x)
-The **blue ribbons** have **"Cheongdan"** [청단, 'blue ribbons'] written on them.
+The **blue ribbons** have **"*Cheongdan*"** [청단, 'blue ribbons'] written on them.

-This differs from Japanese hanafuda decks, which have the writing "aka-yoroshi" on the Pine and Plum Blossom Ribbons, and "Miyoshino" on the Cherry Blossom Ribbon, both written in Japanese hiragana.
+This differs from Japanese hanafuda decks, which have the writing "*Aka-yoroshi*" on the Pine and Plum Blossom Ribbons, and "*Miyoshino*" on the Cherry Blossom Ribbon, both written in Japanese hiragana.
 Japanese hanafuda do not have any writing on the blue ribbons.

 ### Color of Blue Ribbons

 ![hwatu_june_tanzaku.png](/suryongfiles/hwatu_june_tanzaku.png =80x)![hwatu_september_tanzaku.png](/suryongfiles/hwatu_september_tanzaku.png =80x)![hwatu_october_tanzaku.png](/suryongfiles/hwatu_october_tanzaku.png =80x)

-The **blue ribbons** of a Hwatu deck are **actually colored blue**, unlike those of Japanese hanafuda, which are typically either purple or black in color.
+The **blue ribbons** of a *Hwatu* deck are **actually colored blue**, unlike those of Japanese hanafuda, which are typically either purple or black in color.
+This must have been a cost-cutting method by reducing the number of colors of inks used.

 ### The Rainman
 ![hwatu_december_hikari.png](/suryongfiles/hwatu_december_hikari.png =80x)
-The image of Ono no Michikaze on the Rainman card had his Kanmuri (a Heian-period Japanese cap) replaced with a **Beonggeoji** (a Korean round hat), to erase any association with the Japanese scholar.
+The image of Ono no Michikaze on the Rainman card had his *Kanmuri* (a Heian-period Japanese cap) replaced with a ***Beonggeoji*** (a Korean round hat), to erase any association with the Japanese calligrapher.

 # Deck Composition
 Just like Japanese hanafuda, Hwatu consists of 48 cards, which consist of 12 suits of 4 cards each.